Bolton: Trump moves in office guided by reelection concerns

 The book, titled “The Room Where It Happened: A White House Memoir,” is set to be released Tuesday by Simon & Schuster.
 It has been the subject of a lengthy battle between Bolton and the White House.

-The Justice Department sued Tuesday in an effort to delay publication of the book, claiming that it still contained highly classified information and that a required review by the National Security Council had not been concluded.
+The Justice Department sued on Tuesday in an effort to delay publication of the book, claiming that it still contained highly classified information and that a required review by the National Security Council had not been concluded.
 According to the filing, a career official determined no classified material remained in April, but national security adviser Robert O’Brien initiated a secondary review that deemed additional information to be classified.

 Bolton wrote that he was asked to add phrases like, “in my view,” to make it clear he was expressing his opinion instead of relying on sensitive information.
 In others, he was asked to describe things more generally.
 He was asked to remove quotation marks nearly every time he recounts conversation between Trump and foreign leaders and himself and foreign leaders.